[Disclosure: Our partners are mentioned below.]

 Typically, a new piece of plastic with different account numbers is issued when you report a card lost or stolen.
 And once that new card is in hand (which can take a few days), you will have to update your information with service providers.
 Otherwise you can miss a payment, which could lead to late fees or, worse, hurt your credit score, should that bill be a loan payment or go unaddressed long enough and wind up in collections.

 Of course, if you do deem a credit card definitely missing, it’s in your best interest to go through the cancelation process and update all your service providers associated with recurring transactions on that account.
 It’s also just generally a good idea to keep a close eye on your statements for fraudulent charges.
 And, if you ever have reason to believe your personal info was compromised alongside your payment numbers, you can monitor your credit.
 Mysterious inquiries or a sudden drop in credit scores are a sign deeper identity theft is occurring.
-(You can pull your credit reports for free each year at AnnualCreditReport.com and view two of your credit scores, updated each month, for free on Credit.com.)
+(You can pull your credit reports for free each year at AnnualCreditReport.com and view two of your credit scores, updated every 14 days, for free on Credit.com.)

 At publishing time, Citi and Discover products are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.